aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-server-actions.md

 In the Remix tutorial, code is written to avoid the main screen from fading out when the search spinner is active.
 However, since we are using a singular transition here in this component (and not using our "global navigating" hook), we don't have to worry about this.

 Also, I had to wrap a Suspense component around the `ContactList` component in the layout to [resolve build errors and follow best practises](https://nextjs.org/docs/app/api-reference/functions/use-search-params), and locally this does not break progressive enhancement.
 However, when deployed on vercel, it does.
-I'm not sure why.
+I'm not sure why, or if that is normal behavior.
+Please let me know if you have any insights.

 That leaves my `app/layout.tsx` containing this: